|Rehabilitative Services – Physical Therapy

 The plan of care should include:

-Documentation that the plan of care is being followed will include date therapy received, therapy performed, and progress toward meeting objectives in the client’s primary record.
+Documentation that the plan of care is being followed will include the date therapy was received, therapy performed, and progress toward meeting objectives in the client’s primary record.

 Referrals: If the needs of the client are beyond the scope of the services provided by the agency/provider, an appropriate referral to another level of care is made.

-Documentation of referral and outcome of the referral is present in the client’s primary record.
+Documentation of referral and outcome of the referral is present in the client’s primary record as applicable.